200 km by Bike: Our Most Sustainable WordCamp Journey

 - Stefan Velthuys: Design

-Another highlight was the visit to the famous test track on the roof of the Lingotto.
-Once used by Fiat, it is now a fascinating piece of automotive history.
+One of the highlights was visiting the famous test track on the roof of Lingotto.
+Once used by Fiat for vehicle testing, it now stands as a fascinating piece of automotive history.

 Sessions that made us sit up and take notice